 New or Returning to Ballet?

-We understand that starting dance classes as an adult can be daunting, especially the idea of joining a class where students have already been taking classes, even if only for a few months.
-To help you overcome this, we have a 6-week BASICS course.
-These courses are specifically for adults with little to no dance experience.
-You can join our BASICS courses comforted in the knowledge that others in the class are also complete novice dancers like you.
+We understand that starting dance classes as an adult can be daunting, especially when you’re joining a class of students who have already been learning for weeks.
+To help overcome this, we run a 6-week Ballet BASICS course tailored specifically for adults with little to no dance experience.
+You can join our Ballet BASICS courses comforted by the knowledge that others in the class are also novice dancers like you.

-After completing a BASICS course, you will have the skills to give you the confidence to join an Absolute Beginners class, or a standard Beginners/Elementary Class.
-You can choose to do a BASICS course as many times as you like, until you feel confident enough to progress to another level.
-We advise that you speak to your teacher regularly to touch base on your progress and see when you will be ready to move up.
+After completing a BASICS course, you’ll have the skills to join an Absolute Beginners Ballet Class, or a Standard Beginners/Elementary Ballet Class.
+You can do the BASICS course as many times as you like, until you feel confident enough to progress to another level.
+We advise you speak to your teacher regularly to check on your progress and see when you’ll be ready to move up.
 Please remember that everyone learns differently and at a different pace.
-It is important not to compare yourself to others, and just be patient with yourself, and trust in the process.
+It’s important not to compare yourself to others.
+Aim to be patient with yourself, and trust in the process.

 Ballet BASICS COURSE